Why should you pay more for a professional 3D scanner?

 Although Kinect-like 3D scanners usually have impressive capabilities in capturing data, they are somewhat limited in resolution (the amount of detail they will capture).
 Scanned objects and surfaces will often look entirely smoothed out with round edges:

-Figure 1: Transmission casing scanned with peel 3d (top) and with Skanect (bottom) More resolution means a crispier, more realistic scan where more minor features will be more precisely defined and more usable.
+Figure 1: Transmission casing scanned with Peel 3D (top) and with Skanect (bottom) More resolution means a crispier, more realistic scan where more minor features will be more precisely defined and more usable.

 Interested in 3D scanning?

-Contact our peel 3d experts
+Contact our Peel 3D experts

 Is it accurate?